steffitan23/cubstart-website/public/content/course-info.md

 The weekly homeworks are mini-projects that have a detailed, step-by-step spec for you to follow.
 Homeworks are graded on completion.

-You have **2 homework drops**, but any more than that and your homework grade will be affected.
+You have **2 homework drops** and your homework grade will be affected if you miss any more than that.

 ## Final Project